jeremyckahn/rekapi-controls/README.md

 - dist/dragon-bundle.js
 - dist/jquery.dragon-slider.css
 - dist/rekapi-controls.css
+- dist/font-awesome/css/font-awesome.css

-You will also need the `dist/images` directory, but the files above will do the loading for you.
+There are a few asset files that are required, but the above files will load those for you.

 Create a Rekapi animation.
 Please see the [documentation on Rekapi](https://github.com/jeremyckahn/rekapi/blob/master/README.md) for more information, but here's a quick, copy/paste-able example: